Aerocar Flies On

 Aerocar to air shows.

-“You fly this plane with the rudder
+“You fly this plane with

 pedals and trim control,” explains Sweeney.
 “It’s very stable and makes

 nice turns with rudder only.
-The steering wheel controls the ailerons and
+The steering wheel controls the ailerons

 the front wheels.
-After landing, the wings can be detached and towed behind
+After landing, the wings can be detached and towed

 the car like a trailer.
-When used on the road, the engine powers the front
+When used on the road, the engine powers the

 wheels instead of the pusher prop.

-“People love to see me put it in reverse
+“People love to see me

 and back up on the runway,” said Sweeney, who predicts his Aerocar will

 end up in the Smithsonian someday.
-For now, it’s on display on the flight
+For now, it’s on display on the

 line near the big arch north of air show center.